DiogoDeAndrade/Cortex4/README.md

 This is a part of what I hope will be "The Cortex Chronicles" - I want all the games I do for the Game Creator's Club this year to be linked together, hence this idea.
 I also want to use a different engine on every entry, so let's see how that goes! :)

+## Todo

+- Interact with objects
+- Display text messages
+- Improve ZX shader to use world-space UVs for the dithering effect
+- Improve art overall (polish)

 ## Art

 Art was done by me (mostly with Asset Forge, and some Synty Studios props).
 Also used a shader I designed to give a retro 3d look (https://github.com/DiogoDeAndrade/dithered_palette).